-3.5 A Resolution of the Salt Lake County Council Proposing a 19-1370 Recommended 2020 Budget for Public Display, Setting Public Hearing for Consideration of the Final 2020 Budget on December 3.
+3.5 A Resolution of the Salt Lake County Council Proposing a 19-1370 Recommended 2020 Budget for Public Display, Setting a Public Hearing for Consideration of the Final 2020 Budget on December 3.
 2019. and Proposing Recommended Adjustments to the 2019 Budget for Council Consideration on the Same Date

-Recommended Budget Resolution AATF
+Attachments: Staff Report Recommended Budget Resolution AATF